elkowar/a-box-of-gruv/README.md

 The Discord-theme can be installed using any css-loader of your choice.
 If all you want is to apply this theme, I recommend [discocss](https://github.com/mlvzk/discocss).
 Follow the instructions for your chosen CSS loader, and load in the theme.
 That's all!

+### Generating your own versions of the themes

+This box not only contains finished gruvbox themes, but also a system for generating your own versions of them.
+To do that, you can use the generate.sh script.

+1. First, copy the `template` file and change it to match your desired colorscheme
+2. run `./generate.sh <name-of-your-theme> <path-to-your-template-file>`

+The script will then generate a version of the theme, ready for you to insert into your stylus and discord styles.

 ## Showcase